 Day to day schedule

-Day 1 Saturday: Amsterdam, embarkation at 4 PM, round tour from the boat, 15 km
+Day 1 Saturday: Amsterdam, embarkation at 2 PM; sailing to Uithoorn; roundtrip, 15 km

-A simple settlement at the mouth of the river Amstel, with open connection to the sea: this was Amsterdam in the 12th century.
+In the 12th century Amsterdam was no more than a modest settlement at the mouth of the river Amsteel, with open connection to the sea.
 In those days fishermen and craftsmen built a dam in the Amstel (now the site of the National Monument) and Amstel-re-damme was born.
-Amsterdam was granted its municipal charter somewhere around 1300-1306 and has since expanded continually.
-In the 17th and 18th century Amsterdammers were the most prosperous Europeans.
+Amsterdam was granted a municipal charter in 1275 and has since expanded continually.
+In the 17th and 18th century Amsterdamers were the most prosperous Europeans.
 The famous rings of canals were dug in the Golden Age, the 17th century.
-Powerful merchants had their abundantly decorated mansions built here, thus manifesting their riches.
+Powerful merchants had their abundantly ornamented mansions built here, thus manifesting their riches.

 Amsterdam is inextricably related to the diamond-cutting industry, which has brought much fame to the city since the 17th century.

 The palace on Dam Square is sometimes called the eighth Wonder of the World as it was built on 13,659 piles.

 During dinner aboard the ship, the program for the next day and the global planning of the week are discussed.

 After dinner you will make your first kilometers on your bike.